tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 5. Post-handshake client authentication

-Messages of each category can be sent independently, and reliability is established via independent state machines each of which behaves as described in {state-machine}.
+Messages of each category can be sent independently, and reliability is established via independent state machines each of which behaves as described in {{state-machine}}.
 For example, if a server sends a NewSessionTicket and a CertificateRequest message, two independent state machines will be created.